mflova/mflova-vim-config/README.md

   of a file.
 - Fuzzy finder: Search any file given its name or any string inside it.
   Open the file in any split you want.
-- Git full integration: check files changed, diff of the file wrt 1) the last commit or 2) any branch.
-Also integrated change history for files and even functions.
-  Other git functions: Displays in the editor which lines have been changed, setup as merge tool, branch control (checkout, delete, merge, rebase, track remotes...)
+- Git full integration: Full integration (log, stash, branch management, push, commit...)
 - Temporary maximize one window to better code
 - Documentation template for docstrings easily auto-generated in multiple standards
 - Easy resizing and moving window splits with the keyboard